I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccpurgecachesection~r1.md

 <p>Before calling <b>CcPurgeCacheSection</b>, the caller must acquire the file exclusively and ensure that no thread, including the caller, has mapped or pinned any byte range in the file. </p>

-<p>File systems call <b>CcPurgeCacheSection</b> to purge stale data from the cache.
-For example, when a file is truncated but not deleted, <b>CcPurgeCacheSection</b> should be called to purge any cached data that is no longer part of the file.</p>

-<p><b>CcPurgeCacheSection</b> will not purge mapped files. </p>

-<p>Before calling <b>CcPurgeCacheSection</b>, the caller must acquire the file exclusively and ensure that no thread, including the caller, has mapped or pinned any byte range in the file. </p>

 ## -requirements
 <table>
 <tr>